GET TO KNOW ME

 My Practise

-I am particularly energised by supporting new work development and underrepresented people in the arts.
-This reflects strands of practice I have been committed to for many years.
-Through Blank Space Collective, which I co-founded to create equitable platforms for early-career and marginalised artists across South London, I have led workshops, curated development events, and mentored emerging directors and writers, building accessible, sustainable pathways into the industry.
+Theatre is one of the oldest art forms and has been connecting humans for centuries.
+Now, it can feel completley unaccessible and so expensive.
+I am am driven by a need to support new work development and underrepresented people in the arts.
+I co-founded Blank Space Collective, to create equitable platforms for early-career and marginalised artists across London, I have led workshops, curated development events, and mentored emerging directors and writers, building accessible, sustainable pathways into the industry.
 I strongly believe that community-embedded theatre is not ancillary to excellent artistic practice, but fundamental to the health and relevance of the wider theatrical ecosystem.